CoLRev-Environment/bib-dedupe/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up Bib-Dedupe for local development.
+Here's how to set up BibDedupe for local development.

 1. Fork the `bib-dedupe` repo on GitHub.
 2. Clone your fork locally: